efantinatti/team_project-13/README-Project-2.md

 - **Hyperparameter Tuning:** Explore automated hyperparameter optimization techniques like Grid Search, Random Search, or Bayesian Optimization.
 - **Model Ensemble:** Combine multiple models (e.g., Random Forest with Deep Learning) to improve performance potentially.
-- **Transfer Learning:** Apply pre-trained models to new, related tasks with limited data.
+- **Transfer Learning:** Apply pre-trained models with limited data to new, related tasks.
 This is especially useful in scenarios with small datasets.

 ### 3a. **Exploration of Machine Learning:**